this is what the text looks like. it isnt perfect, but it is what it is for now

 How Do BetMGM Totals Work?

-If you aren’t quite sure what to expect from betting totals at BetMGM, take a look at the sportsbook’s website or app.
+If you aren’t quite sure what to expect from betting totals at BetMGM, take a look at the sportsbook app or website.
 Most hockey Over/Unders are either 5.5 or 6.5, with varying odds depending on how likely the bet is to hit.
 In baseball, the Over/Under is usually about 8, unless the game is being played at Coors Field.

 If you’re trying to bet the Detroit Lions vs. Chicago Bears game, and the Over/Under is 42.5, the over would hit if there are 43 or more points.
 The under would be right if there are 42 points or fewer.
 If an Over/Under in an NBA game is 210.5, the over hits if there are 211 or more.
 The under is right if there are 210 points or fewer.